benjaminjnoack/mythili/README.md

 ```

 The acceptable arguments are the same as those for `config.json`.
 The only difference is `--labels` which accepts a comma seperated list.
 If the label includes a space, wrap the labels argument in quotations as shown below.
-For Example, to search for issues with the "bug" and "help wanted labels"
+For Example, to search for issues with the "bug" and "help wanted" labels

 ```
 node mythili.js --labels "bug,help wanted"